 String A.E.I.O.U. in Graz

-An interesting detail of Graz: There are a lot of signs mentioning the string A.E.I.O.U.
-This was used by the Habsburg Emperor Frederick III who resided in Graz for many years.
+There are a lot of signs in Graz mentioning the string A.E.I.O.U.
+Habsburg Emperor Frederick III used these vocals to mark his buildings while staying in Graz.
 The meaning of this string is still unsolved.
 [German]

 Schell Collection in Graz

-At the Schell Collection, also known as the Museum of Keys (Schlüsselmuseum), you can learn a lot about keys, locks, chests and jewellery boxes.
-Another focus is on decorative ironwork used for house signs, grave crosses, windows and doors.
+At the Schell Collection, also known as the Museum of Keys (Schlüsselmuseum), you learn a lot about keys, locks, chests and jewellery boxes.
+Another focus is on decorative ironwork.
+So you see a compilation of house signs, grave crosses, windows and doors.
 [German]

 Crescent with a face in Graz

 This house sign in Graz shows a bird standing on a combination of a star and a crescent.
-The combination star and crescent was already known in the Hellenistic period (4th–1st centuries BCE).
-The crescent represents the moon, the star represents the sun or the morning star.
+The combination of star and crescent was already known in the Hellenistic period (4th–1st centuries BCE).
+The crescent represents the moon, and the star represents the sun or the morning star.
+[German]

 Manhole cover in Graz